ngzhio/ngzhio.github.io/_posts/2020-04-28-top-10-books-on-programming-deserved-to-read.md

 tags: [programming, book]
 ---

 Here are 10 books on programming that are deserved to read.
-This list is sorted out from a [website](https://ngzhio.github.io/dbl/) I created.
+Source of information: Search for "programming" on a [website](https://ngzhio.github.io/dbl/) I created, and then select the top 10 in the list (the books of different versions are regarded as the same book).

 ## Top 1. *Computer Systems: A Programmer's Perspective*